alessandrojuza/whey/README.md

 # whey-v1.0

-Whey is a little web app to keep track of your weight loss journey.
+WHEY is a little web app to keep track of your weight loss journey.